Solution of Mumford's second problem: Introduction

 where the notation $\theta'\big[{}^{\varepsilon'}_{\varepsilon}\big](0,\tau) = \frac{\partial}{\partial z}\theta\big[{}^{\varepsilon'}_{\varepsilon}\big](z,\tau) \big|_{z=0}$ is used.
 This identity expresses the theta derivative with odd characteristic through a product of theta constants with even characteristics.
 Apart from the elegance of this formula this result has applications in number theory, for example implies that $\theta'\big[{}^{1/2}_{1/2}\big](0,\tau)$ is a cusp form of weight~$3/2$ with respect to the full modular group $\mathrm{SL}(2,\mathbb{Z}).$ Following Jacobi's theta derivative identity Mumford posed the problem about expressing a theta derivative with rational characteristic as a cubic polynomial of theta constants with rational characteristics, see \cite[p.117 Question (II)]{Mu}.
 Here we formulate a wider \begin{Probl} Express theta derivatives $\theta' \big[{}^{\varepsilon'}_{\varepsilon}\big](0,\tau)$ with rational characteristics through theta constants $\theta \big[{}^{\alpha'}_{\alpha}\big](0,\tau)$ with rational characteristics. \end{Probl} An expression of the type we are interested in was obtained in \cite[Theorem 5]{FK}

-Then \cite{M2}, \cite{M3}, and \cite{Z} made progress on this problem.
+Then \cite{M1}, \cite{M2}, \cite{M3}, and \cite{Z} made progress on this problem.
 In \cite{M1} and then \cite{Z} the Jacobi triple product identity is used, and the derived relations combine theta functions of the first and higher levels\footnote{We call $\theta(z, n\tau)$ a theta function of level $n$}.
+In \cite{M1} only theta derivatives with characteristics $\big[{}^{1/2}_{1/4} \big]$, $\big[{}^{1/2}_{1/8} \big]$, $\big[{}^{1/2}_{3/8} \big]$ are considered.
+In \cite{Z} representations for all theta derivatives whose characteristics have denominators equal to $4$, $6$, an $8$ are presented, moreover theta derivatives and theta constants are expressed in terms of Dedekind eta function.
 Another technique, used in \cite{M2, M3}, was firstly proposed in papers \cite{FKop1,FKop2}.
 It is based on the idea of constructing a special elliptic function, application of residue theorem to which leads to a theta constant identity.
 In \cite{M2,M3} by means of this technique some identities for theta derivatives were obtained.
 Different elliptic functions were employed to produce identities in which rational characteristics have denominators $3$, $4$, $6$, $8$, or $10$.

-In the present paper we apply residue theorem to a specially designed elliptic function such that composing theta functions contain parameters in characteristics.
-This elliptic function produces a fundamental identity applicable to all theta derivatives with rational characteristics.
-It is worth to note that the identities obtained in this paper are the simplest among the all known for now.
+In the present paper a specially designed elliptic function leads to an identity which is applicable to theta derivatives with arbitrary rational or real characteristics.
+We call this identity fundamental, and show how to solve it and obtain an expression for a theta derivative with an arbitrary rational characteristic.
+It is worth to note that the identities and expressions obtained in this paper are the simplest among the all known for now.

 Therefore, the Problem is solved completely.
-Taking into consideration that expressions for theta derivatives are homogeneous of degree $3$ with respect to theta constants, we claim that Mumford's problem is solved as well.
+Taking into consideration that expressions for theta derivatives are homogeneous of degree $3$ with respect to theta constants, we claim that Mumford's second problem is solved as well.
 As far as the authors know this level of generality for elliptic theta derivative identities has not appeared before.